The Name Above the Title

 The Name Above the Title is an album by the folk-rock singer John Wesley Harding, released in 1991.
 It was his third successive Frank Capra-inspired album title, coming from the director's autobiography.

 Critical reception

 Trouser Press wrote that while Harding "brings plenty of talent and originality (especially the lyrics, which are strictly his own style) to this enjoyable and intelligent party, the frequent resemblance to Costello gives what is in fact a fine album a waxy air of familiarity."
 The Rolling Stone Album Guide considered the album to be marred by "excessive cleverness."
-Peter Kane in Q Magazine describer the album as "light-weight Costello.
+Peter Kane in Q described the album as "light-weight Costello...
 There's still some way to go, but the signs are good."